 Every barrier is another drain on the strength of a wireless signal, and a single ordinary wall can reduce the signal by 25 or even 50 percent.
-There are two factors to consider: the thickness of the barrier, and its material composition.
-Plywood, drywall, ordinary wood and ordinary glass are all relatively porous to radio waves, and won’t damage your signal too badly.
+There are two factors to consider: the thickness of the barrier and its material composition.
+Plywood, drywall, ordinary wood, and regular glass are all relatively porous to radio waves, and won’t damage your signal too severely.
 Heavier walls made from brick, cement, metal, plaster, stone, or double-glazed glass is significantly more resistant, as are floor and ceiling panels.
 In general, non-porous materials are much more resistant to radio waves than porous materials.
-Elevators and stairwells, which both often contain large quantities of steel, are extremely difficult terrain for radio waves.
+Elevators and stairwells, which both often contain large quantities of steel, are challenging terrain for radio waves.

-A major source of network slowdowns and unreliability is the presence of electromagnetic frequence.
-Many of the devices we rely on in modern life all share the use of a fairly narrow range of the electromagnetic spectrum.
-The problem is further complicated by the fact that current home and office WiFi technology uses two different frequency bands to connect, and each of those bands is also used by a different set of electronic equipment.
+A major source of network slowdowns and unreliability is the presence of electromagnetic frequency.
+Many of the devices we rely on in modern life all share the use of a relatively narrow range of the electromagnetic spectrum.
+The problem is further complicated by the fact that current home and office WiFi technology uses two different frequency bands to connect, and a different set of electronic equipment also uses each of those bands.
 The older 2.4 GHz frequency is a bit better at punching through obstacles than the newer 5 GHz band; the 5 GHz band has a slightly higher top speed.
 However, in most situations, the network frequency doesn’t make a major difference.

-The 2.4 GHz band is also used by microwave ovens, 2.4 GHz cordless cell phones, some fluorescent bulbs, video cameras, elevator motors, cauterizing devices, plasma cutters, BlueTooth devices, old-style 802.11, 802.11b, and 802.11g wireless networks, and wireless service being delivered by local Internet service providers.
+Microwave ovens also use the 2.4 GHz band, 2.4 GHz cordless cell phones, some fluorescent bulbs, video cameras, elevator motors, cauterizing devices, plasma cutters, BlueTooth devices, old-style 802.11, 802.11b, and 802.11g wireless networks, and wireless service is delivered by local Internet service providers.
 The 5 GHz band is used by 5 GHz cordless phones, radar, certain kinds of sensors, digital satellite signals, nearby 802.11a or 802.11n wireless networks, and other outdoors 5 GHz bridges.

 What Kind of Extenders Are There?

-There are actually a number of different types of hardware that can extend your WiFi network, and what you should get depends in large part on your networking needs.
-Here I am going to break out the two basic categories of WiFi boosting technology, and the ways in which they function.
+There are a number of different types of hardware that can extend your WiFi network, and what you should get depends in large part on your networking needs.
+Here I am going to break out the two basic categories of WiFi boosting technology and how they function.

 WiFi repeaters were the first type of technology that could extend a WiFi network.
-Repeaters work in a very simple fashion – the repeater contains a wireless antenna and the device connects to your existing WiFi network just like another computer or smartphone would connect.
+Repeaters work straightforwardly – the repeater contains a wireless antenna, and the device connects to your existing WiFi network just like another computer or smartphone would connect.
 It then rebroadcasts that signal in its local area, as well as picking up the signals from other devices in the area.
-For example, if you have a laptop which is closer to the WiFi repeater than to the router, it will connect to the repeater rather than directly to the router.
+For example, if you have a laptop that is closer to the WiFi repeater than to the router, it will connect to the repeater rather than directly to the router.

 WiFi repeaters have some significant disadvantages.
-The primary disadvantage is that because their connection to the router uses the same radio waves as many other technologies in your home, the repeater’s connection is susceptible to interference from other devices.
-Phones, microwave ovens, and many other types of devices can cause interference, which ends up causing the connection to the router to slow down or even to drop altogether.
-The other main disadvantage is that WiFi repeaters use the same frequency to connect both to the local devices, and to the router.
-This means that half the repeater’s bandwidth is available for the local connected devices; WiFi connections for those devices will accordingly be slow.
+The primary downside is that because their connection to the router uses the same radio waves as many other technologies in your home, the repeater’s link is susceptible to interference from other devices.
+Phones, microwave ovens, and many different types of devices can cause interference, which ends up causing the connection to the router to slow down or even to drop altogether.
+The other main disadvantage is that WiFi repeaters use the same frequency to connect both to the local devices and the router.
+This means that half the repeater’s bandwidth is available for the locally connected devices; WiFi connections for those devices will accordingly be slow.

-Because WiFi repeaters are using a wireless signal, it is important that they have a clear signal path back to the router.
+Because WiFi repeaters are using a wireless signal, they must have a clear signal path back to the router.
 Walls, doors, floors, and ceilings all block significant portions of the radio signal from being transmitted.
-In addition, the distance of the repeater from the router will greatly impact the signal strength; a repeater at the extreme range of the router will be of very little use, because it will have a very slow and weak signal.
+Also, the distance of the repeater from the router will significantly impact the signal strength; a repeater at the extreme range of the router will be of very little use because it will have a prolonged and weak signal.

 There are applications for which a WiFi repeater may be appropriate.
-For example, a case where you have one area of the house that needs more signal where the main router won’t quite reach, but where no heavy applications are to be expected – perhaps a guest bedroom where the only need for Internet access will be an occasional overnight visitor who wants to use their smartphone.
-Repeaters may also be the only viable option in a house without coaxial cable ports and in which the power wiring of the house is not suitable for an extender.
+For example, a case where you have one area of the house that needs more signal where the main router won’t quite reach.
+Where no heavy applications are to be expected – perhaps a guest bedroom where the only need for Internet access will be an occasional overnight visitor who wants to use their smartphone, repeaters may also be the only viable option in a house without coaxial cable ports and in which the power wiring of the house is not suitable for an extender.
 But in general, this is older technology and should not be your first choice.

-WiFi extenders are a more advanced technology for extending a WiFi network.
-They have key improvements over WiFi repeaters, the main one being that they use a technique called “backhaul” to extend your signal without using up wireless bandwidth.
+WiFi extenders are more advanced technology for extending a WiFi network.
+They have critical improvements over WiFi repeaters, the main one being that they use a technique called “backhaul” to extend your signal without using up wireless bandwidth.
 The concept of backhaul is a fundamental part of telecommunications technology, and it means carrying a signal from one site to another using a high-capacity physical cable or line.
-WiFi extenders use backhaul by connecting the router end of the extender to the extender module itself over a cable.
-In home and office installations, the cable can either be the building’s existing electrical wiring, or the building’s existing coaxial cable wiring.
-The backhauled signal goes back and forth over the physical connection, and then the WiFi extender itself acts like a clone of the existing router/modem, providing a new radius of wireless service that is very fast.
+WiFi extenders use backhaul by connecting the router end of the extender to the extender module itself over a wire.
+In-home and office installations, the cable can either be the building’s existing electrical wiring, or the building’s existing coaxial cable wiring.
+The backhauled signal goes back and forth over the physical connection.
+Then the WiFi extender itself acts as a clone of the existing router/modem, providing a new radius of wireless service that is very fast.

 Power line technology is the answer to provide backhaul for people in those circumstances.
 Power line adapters use the home or office’s existing copper power wires as a transmission medium.
 Power line networking technology has actually been around for at least a couple of decades; early implementations of the technology were interesting as an alternative to Ethernet networks, at the time the only alternative.
 However, they were slow and glitch-ridden and failed to capture much of a market.
 Development of the technology continued, and today’s power line networking adapters are actually relatively functional.

-Their main disadvantage is that power lines are not anywhere near as fast as coaxial cable for transmitting data.
-Although power line adapters boast nominal speed rates of 200, 500, 600, and 1200 Mbps (compared to coax which runs at about 1000 MBps), in reality the achievable speeds are only a fraction of the nominal rate.
+Their main disadvantage is that power lines are not anywhere near as fast as a coaxial cable for transmitting data.
+Although power line adapters boast nominal speed rates of 200, 500, 600, and 1200 Mbps (compared to coax, which runs at about 1000 MBps), in reality, the achievable speeds are only a fraction of the nominal rate.
 The age of your existing copper wiring, the distance between the two adapters, fluctuations in your home’s electrical system, and interference from other devices plugged into the system all combine to slow down power line adapter speeds.
-Realistically a power line adapter will get about 20% of the rated speed under good conditions, and less than that the more things deteriorate.
+Realistically a power line adapter will get about 20% of the rated speed under the right conditions, and less than that, the more things deteriorate.
 However, that can translate to a 200+ MBps signal for the highest-end adapters, and 200 MBps is still twice as fast as a wired Ethernet connection.

 Which technology should you choose?
 If MoCA is an option, then MoCA is the correct choice.
 It is faster, more reliable, and more robust than power line wiring.
-Power line is fine for most gaming, web surfing, and even regular definition video, but if you are going to stream HD or ultra HD content then MoCA is a requirement.
-Power line is an adequate but imperfect substitute that you should opt for only when it is the only alternative.
+A power line is fine for most gaming, web surfing, and even regular definition video, but if you are going to stream HD or ultra HD content, then MoCA is a requirement.
+A power line is an adequate but imperfect substitute that you should opt for only when it is the only alternative.

 Features and Options

-Another good feature is the ability to use the range extender as an access point instead.
+Another useful feature is the ability to use the range extender as an access point instead.
 Many TP-Link extenders have this feature.
-Basically this means that rather than extending the range of your existing wireless network, you can plug the range extender into an existing wired network and it will become a WiFi hotspot for nearby devices.
+This means that rather than extending the range of your existing wireless network, you can plug the range extender into an existing wired network, and it will become a WiFi hotspot for nearby devices.
 This is very handy for businesses especially, which often have extensive wired networks already put in place (usually at great expense) years ago – now that wired network can become the spine of a wireless system without having to put extenders everywhere in the building – only in the spots that need WiFi coverage.